microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Specializations.md

 ### Are you pursuing a specialization?
 Welcome to specializations!
 Explore our **[Security Specializations](https://partner.microsoft.com/en-us/partnership/specialization#tab-6)** to demonstrate your technical expertise.
 These resources specifically cater to those who are wanting to meet specialization requirements or apply.

-## Requirements

-1. [Microsoft Certifications](https://learn.microsoft.com/en-us/certifications/certification-process-overview) are a requirement for specializations.
-Learn more about our [Security Certifications](/PartnerResources/security/microsoft-security-academy/certifications).
-2. [Solution Partner Designations](https://partner.microsoft.com/en-us/partnership/solutions-partner) are a requirement for specializations.
-Solution Partner Designations highlight your expert technical capabilities to customers and align with Microsoft solution areas.
-To attain a Solutions Partner designation, you must meet performance, skilling, and customer success criteria.

 ## MAICPP Specializations or Certified Software Designations

 | **Specialization**                | **Definition**                                                                 | **Performance Required**                                                                                       | **Knowledge Required**                  | **Customer References (Guidelines)**                                                                 |